Reconstruction Algebras of Type D (I)

 Throughout, when working with quivers we shall write $ab$ to mean \textbf{$a$ followed by $b$.} We work over the ground field $\mathbb{C}$ but any algebraically closed field of characteristic zero will suffice.

 Various parts of this work were carried out when the author was a PhD student in Bristol, UK (funded by the EPSRC), when the author visited Nagoya University under the Cecil King Travel Scholarship from the London Mathematical Society, and also when the author was in receipt of a JSPS Postdoctoral Fellowship.
-The author would like to thank the EPSRC, the Cecil King Foundation, the LMS and the JSPS and also thank the University of Nagoya for kind hospitality.
-Thanks to Osamu Iyama, Martin Herschend and Alvaro Nolla de Celis for useful discussions, and an anonymous referee for some extremely helpful remarks and suggestions regarding the presentation of mathematics.
+The author would like to thank the EPSRC, the Cecil King Foundation, the LMS and the JSPS, and also thank the University of Nagoya for kind hospitality.
+Thanks are also due to Osamu Iyama, Martin Herschend and Alvaro Nolla de Celis for useful discussions, and an anonymous referee for some extremely helpful remarks and suggestions regarding the presentation of mathematics.